Psychology

 Credits 3.0

 This course reviews the theory and research underlying the psychotic and mood disorders.
-Topics include symptoms and diagnostic criteria of schizophrenia, depressive and bipolar disorders, other psychotic disorders, neurocognitive disorders, and substance use disorders.
+Topics include symptoms and symptom presentations of schizophrenia, depressive and bipolar disorders, other psychotic disorders, cognitive disorders, and substance abuse and dependence.
 The importance of cultural, gender, ethnic, and disability factors will be discussed in relation to the psychiatric disorders.

 PSYCG 1581: Professional Development